 What About the Rest?

 Indoor pest control is a bit trickier since you can’t dump a barrel of pesticide on your floors or construct barriers in your hallway.
 What you can do, however, is take smaller but effective steps to minimize the number of pests that can wreak havoc indoors.

 - Invest in a pest control service that sprays regularly to kill insects.
 Having a professional treat your home is safer and more effective than trying to undertake this job yourself.

 - Install covers over your vents and registers.
 Mice and other small pests can sneak their way into them if there isn’t anything preventing them from doing so — most covers are relatively inexpensive and easy to install.

 - Have your ducts sealed.
-Any opening is an invitation for intruders, so you want to make sure they have as little room to operate as possible.
+Any opening is an invitation for intruders, so you want to make sure they have a little room to operate as possible.

 You’ve already got a ton of things to worry about at home every day — a wayward mouse creeping into your AC system shouldn’t have to be one.
-Whether you’re currently experiencing the complications from something like that, or if you just want to take the necessary steps to make sure your AC unit is working the way it should, give American Air & Heat a call at 800-421-2665 to speak to one of our many experienced professionals!
+Whether you’re currently experiencing complications from something like that, or if you just want to take the necessary steps to make sure your AC unit is working the way it should give American Air & Heat a call at (407) 512-9337 to speak to one of our many experienced professionals!